 The conduct of the parties to the child is a matter to be taken into account in determining what the best interest of the child is.
-However a parent may not be deprived of custody merely because of his or her conduct which might have contributed to the breakdown of the marriage.
+However, a parent may not be deprived of custody merely because of his or her conduct which might have contributed to the breakdown of the marriage.
 The court’s discretion must not be exercised as a punishment for one party or a reward for the other party.

 v.
 Adequacy of Arrangement for the Child

 It should be emphasized that the mere fact that a spouse has material wealth cannot per se be regarded as being in the best interest of a child of the marriage.
-But the fact that one spouse is in a much better financial position to bring up the child and to provide him better accommodation may be decisive.
-Also the party who is in a better position to offer the child good accommodation may be preferred.
+But the fact that one spouse is in a much better financial position to bring up the child and to provide him or her better accommodation may be decisive.
+Also, the party who is in a better position to offer the child good accommodation may be preferred.

 vi.
 Medical and Psychological Factors